About Mexico City

 Museums, historic sites & natural landmarks

-If you require assistance from the consulate of the country you are visiting, click here.
+If you require assistance from the consulate of your home country, click here.

 Forms of payment